 - Anisometropia - significant difference in refractive power between the two eyes.

-- See separate Amblyopia article.
+- See the separate Amblyopia article.

 - The term 'shaken baby syndrome', which consists of a triad of symptoms, has become controversial, both medically and legally.